Central committee: Sessions

 The same rule regards extraordinary sessions, both ordinary and enlarged, as well.
 In some cases, these sessions were made public long after the fact.
 For example, the Central Committee of the Bulgarian Communist Party (BCP) reported that an "important" Central Committee session had taken place 1–2 July 1976, but only informed the public that "measures to ensure the consistent and all-round implementation of the decisions of the 11th BCP Congress" had been adopted and discussed.
 What these measures were was not made public.
 The importance of the session was indicated by the fact that Todor Zhivkov, the first secretary of the BCP Central Committee, "read a detailed report" to the session.
 However, the report's content was not made public either.

-Despite the meeting's secretive nature, and the low level of transparency about it, the BCP Central Committee's main newspaper Rabotnichesko delo wrote, "the entire population is called upon to fulfill the 'program' contained in the report."
+Despite the meeting's secretive nature, and the low level of transparency about it, Bulgaria's BCP Central Committee's main newspaper Rabotnichesko delo wrote, "the entire population is called upon to fulfill the 'program' contained in the report."
 That is, the Bulgarian people were called to participate in implementing resolutions they were not acquainted with.
 In other more extreme cases, details of the "historic" central committee were kept a secret.
 For instance, the contents of the BCP Central Committee session on 17 April 1956 that removed Valko Chervenkov as general secretary were deemed too sensitive to be published even thirty years after the event took place.

 Central committee sessions could also produce transparent communiques and resolutions.
 Scholar Hazan contends, "As a rule, this is only the case after a routine [session], when nothing unusual has happened."
 These communiques were structured similarly throughout the communist world.
 Such sessions usually dealt with public matters, such as the economic plan and the state budget.
-For example, the HSWP Central Committee session held on 3 December 1981 transparently informed about which guests participated in the session and specifically stated what was discussed.
+For example, Hungary's HSWP Central Committee session held on 3 December 1981 transparently informed about which guests participated in the session and specifically stated what was discussed.
 In this, the communique stated, "The Central Committee discussed and approved: a report submitted by Comrade Andreas Gyenes, secretary of the Central Committee, on topical international issues; and a proposal submitted by Comrade Ferenc Havasi, member of the Politburo and secretary of the Central Committee, on guiding principles for the 1982 plan and state budget."
 The ensuing communique summarised the international policy stance of the HSWP and outlined the basic features of the 1982 plan and budget.